 "We categorized this property as Level 3 of contamination.
 Level 3 out of 4," Lt.
-Paul Curtis, narcotics director at the Loudon County Sheriff's Office
+Paul Curtis, narcotics director at the Loudon County Sheriff's Office, told WATE.

-, the chemicals used in meth production are so highly toxic that they permeate "every inch of the room where the meth was cooked and beyond."
+According to Scientific American, the chemicals used in meth production are so highly toxic that they permeate "every inch of the room where the meth was cooked and beyond."
 According to experts, a home's carpet, walls, furniture and even air become toxic, and ingesting some the chemicals might cause "immediate death."
-(Serious but non-fatal effects on the inhabitants of meth homes can also include migraines, nosebleeds, mouth sores
+(Serious but non-fatal effects on the inhabitants of meth homes can also include migraines, nosebleeds, mouth sores and even cancer.)

 It's no surprise then, that the Crock Road home is being sold "interior sight unseen" -- meaning that potential buyers are prohibited from going inside the home prior to its sale.
 But according to Lt.
 Curtis, this practice is unconventional, particularly as Tennessee state law prohibits the sale of any property to the public without a proper cleaning and inspection.

 Despite that, WATE reports that the home might have been sold as early as yesterday.
 (The property is also currently showing as "sold" on Realtor.com).
 If indeed the home was sold, the new owners --if they move in -- would join the estimated "millions" of Americans living in properties that were former meth labs, according to CNN Money.

 Realtor Discovers Explosives Inside Nashville Home for Sale

 Mansion or Meth House?
 'Flip Men' Want to Know

 Find out how to calculate mortgage payments.